The Game Theory of Fake News: Comparison to previous models

 \subsection{Allcott and Gentzkow 2017}

-Allcott and Gentzkow \cite{10.1257/jep.31.2.211} develop a model of supply and demand of fake news.
-Under this model ``Fake news arises in equilibrium because it is cheaper to provide than precise signals, because consumers cannot costlessly infer accuracy, and because consumers may enjoy partisan news.''
+Allcott and Gentzkow \cite{10.1257/jep.31.2.211} develop a model of supply and demand of misinformation.
+Under this model ``misinformation arises in equilibrium because it is cheaper to provide than precise signals, because consumers cannot costlessly infer accuracy, and because consumers may enjoy partisan news.''

-This model considers consumer decisions at the level of the news outlet (e.g. ``shall I subscribe to this newspaper or not?'') rather than at the level of the individual story, and thus does not make direct predictions about our key empirical outcome, the relative rate of engagement for true versus false news within a given outlet.
+This model considers consumer decisions at the level of the news outlet (e.g. ``shall I subscribe to this newspaper or not?'') rather than at the level of the individual story, and thus does not make direct predictions about our key empirical outcome, the relative probability of engagement for true versus false news within a given outlet.
 However, the model's implications can be extrapolated to our setting.
-On the demand side, this means that consumers/receivers either (i) engage with fake news accidentally due to inattention or (ii) derive benefit from engaging with fake news due to e.g. partisan preference.
+On the demand side, this means that consumers/receivers either (i) engage with misinformation accidentally due to inattention or (ii) derive benefit from engaging with misinformation due to e.g. partisan preference.
 Inattention alone, absent feedback between transmitter and receiver sharing strategy, leads in the limit to equal levels of engagement with true and false news.
-Similar to the case of a consumer preference for novelty discussed above, a partisan preference for false news, absent feedback between receiver and transmitter sharing strategy, would predict greater engagement with false stories among both fake and mainstream sites, which is not consistent with our empirical findings (main text Figure 3).
+Similar to the case of a consumer preference for novelty discussed above, a partisan preference for false news, absent feedback between receiver and transmitter sharing strategy, would predict greater engagement with false stories among both fake and mainstream sites, which is not consistent with our empirical findings (main text Figure 4).

 On the supply side, this theory posits that transmitters broadcast false news because it is cheaper to produce than true news (i.e.~the net payoff for transmitters from receivers engaging with false news is greater than it is for true news).
 By this logic, it is payoff maximizing for transmitters to produce false news so long as the engagement advantage of true news over false news is sufficiently small (or non-existent) -- i.e.~due to receivers being inattentive and/or preference for falsehoods.
-This explanation for the production of fake news, while entirely plausible, makes no prediction for the different patterns of engagement among consumers with mainstream versus fake news sources, which is our key empirical result (main text Figure 3).
+This explanation for the production of misinformation, while entirely plausible, makes no prediction for the different patterns of engagement among consumers with mainstream versus misinformation sources, which is our key empirical result (main text Figure 4).